mugenrider1994/randomPasswordGenerator/README.md

-# challenge3 Random Password Generator
+# Random Password Generator

 ## Motivation

-I did this challenge to expand my skillset with javascript.
-I was able to implement prompts to get user input for criteria wanted for a random password generator.
-I was able to work on if statements and for loops to make sure each character was an option for a chosen randomized character.
+The Challenge3 Random Password Generator was developed to expand the author's skillset with JavaScript.
+The author successfully implemented prompts to gather user input for customizing the criteria for a random password generator.
+They also worked on if statements and for loops to ensure that each character chosen is an option for generating a randomized password.

 ## Description

+The Challenge3 Random Password Generator is a web-based application that allows users to generate a random password based on their specified criteria.
+When the application is loaded, the user will be prompted to choose the following criteria:

+- Password length between 8 and 128 characters.
+- Inclusion of uppercase letters.
+- Inclusion of lowercase letters.
+- Inclusion of special characters.
+- Inclusion of numbers.

+Once the user has provided their preferences through the prompts, the application will generate a random password that adheres to the chosen criteria.
+The generated password will be displayed in the text box for the user to copy and use as needed.

+## How to Use

+1. Open the webpage for the Challenge3 Random Password Generator.
+2. Click the "Generate Password" button to initiate the password generation process.
-This password generator will make a random password for the user.
-The user will go through a series of prompts that will ask if they would like to include a length between 8 and 128 characters, numbers, lowercase, uppercase and special characters.
-Once the user has gone through the prompts, a random password will be generated and will display in the text box.
+3. Follow the prompts to specify your desired password criteria.
+4. After answering all prompts, a random password will be generated and displayed in the text box.
+5. You can copy the generated password and use it as required.

 ## Contributing

-If you would like, make a while loop for the upperCase, lowerCase, specialCharacters and numbers to ensure that only y or n can be used to input.
+Contributions to this project are welcome.
+One potential improvement could be the addition of while loops to enforce that only 'y' or 'n' are accepted as valid inputs for the prompts.
+This would ensure that users can only provide appropriate responses, leading to a better user experience.

 ## License

-MIT License
+This project is licensed under the MIT License.
+You can find more details in the [LICENSE](LICENSE) file.

 ## Project Status

-One may feel the need to insert a while loop to make sure y/n are the only characters used to input in the prompt and display a message to the user when they have input a different character.
+As of now, the Challenge3 Random Password Generator is functional and generating random passwords based on user criteria.
+Potential updates or improvements may be made in the future, but the project is currently in a stable state.

+Feel free to try out the Challenge3 Random Password Generator and contribute to making it even better!